rdavidgonzaleza/rdavidgonzaleza/README.md

 ## Hello there 👋
-- 🔭 I'm currently working on increase my development set of skills and improve them
+- 🔭 I'm currently working on increase my level in Flutter
-- 🌱 I’m currently learning about DevOps and Data Science
+- 🌱 I’m currently learning about Go and DevOps
 - 📫 How to reach me: rdavidgonzaleza@outlook.com
 - ⚡ Fun fact: I love cats, the piña colada and my girlfriend